zaphosting/docs/docs/minecraft_pluginuploader.md

 ---
 id: minecraft_pluginuploader
-title: Minecraft Server Using ZAP-Hosting Plugin Uploader
+title: Server Using ZAP-Hosting Plugin Uploader
 description: Information on how to use the plugin uploader to upload plugins to your Minecraft server from ZAP-Hosting via the web interface - ZAP-Hosting.com documentation
 sidebar_label: Plugin Uploader
 ---